Unity-Technologies/arfoundation-demos/README.md

 ## Disclaimer
 These shaders are configured with [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest) and [Shader Graph](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest).
 They are expected to change or potentially break if either package is updated.
 Some of the implementations of these shaders are based on current API's and package structures that are not guaranteed to be consistent in future packages.

+## Setup
+To enable these shaders you must assign the [Universal Render Pipeline Asset](https://github.com/Unity-Technologies/arfoundation-demos/blob/master/Assets/Shaders/URP/UniversalRenderPipelineAsset.asset) in Project Graphics settings.
+This Pipeline asset has been pre-configured to work well with the shadow shaders and the ARFoundationForwardRendererData asset has been configured to properly render with AR Foundation by adding the AR Background Render Feature.

 ## Wireframe shader
 ![MeshViz](https://user-images.githubusercontent.com/2120584/90083549-b7e40c80-dcc7-11ea-8dde-0b41eda98c23.png)